4 Introduction to Microbial Genomics

 Start/Stop-loss mutation: Mutation which leads to a change in the amino acid sequence and leads to the loss of a start/stop codon.
 Leads to the reduction or elimination of protein production.

-The impact of such changes is predicted by tracking changes in the translation of coding sequences using a reference sequence and SNP/MNP/Indel calls.
+The impact of such changes is predicted by tracking changes in the translation of coding sequences using an annotated reference sequence and SNP/MNP/Indel calls.
 The problem when using ancient DNA, is that genome coverage is often uneven, and it isn’t rare to lack full coverage of intervals of interest or lack resolution to correctly call indels across the reference.
 Larger genomic insertions and recombination are also not accounted for when a genome is reconstructed solely using a reference based approach.
 This means that while SNP effects can indeed be very interesting and potentially highly significant, they should be understood as prediction based on the available coverage.
-It is therefore important to report coverage over the entire coding and promoter intervals, when discussing SNP effect.
+It is therefore important to report coverage over the entire coding and promoter intervals, when discussing SNP effect, and consider potential issues.

-Important exception are known and heavily conserved mutations, which for example are involved in pseudogenization.
-Pseudogenization is the process through which genes lose their function due to mutations but remain in the genome without being expressed or without having a function.
+Important exception are known and heavily conserved mutations, which for example are involved in pseudogenisation.
+Pseudogenisation is the process through which genes lose their function due to mutations but remain in the genome without being expressed or without having a function.
 It is a mechanism underlying gene loss.
 They are significant in aDNA research because we can capture “active” versions of pseudogenes and potentially date their loss of function.
-It is an critical part of the genome reduction process of highly specialised bacteria.
+It is a critical part of the genome reduction process of highly specialised bacteria.

 4.5.4 Virulence Associated Intervals